-Why parenting can never have a rule bookSeptember 3rd, 2013 in Psychology & Psychiatry /
+Why parenting can never have a rule bookSeptember 3, 2013 in Medicine & Health / Psychology & Psychiatry

 Any parent will tell you that there is no simple recipe for raising a child.
 Being a parent means getting hefty doses of advice – often unsolicited – from others.
 But such advice often fails to consider a critical factor: the child.
 A new review of dozens of studies involving more than 14,600 pairs of twins shows that children's genetics significantly affect how they are parented.